graniticio/granitic/doc/ref/ws-handlers.md

 The path that is associated with the endpoint is not expressed as a static string, instead it is specified as a [Go regular expression](https://golang.org/pkg/regexp/).

-Using regular expression serves two purposes: firstly it allows the endpoint to be less brittle - the regular expression can be crafted to support mixed-cases or trailing slashes in paths.
+Using regular expressions serves two purposes: firstly it allows the endpoint to be less brittle - the regular expression can be crafted to support mixed-cases or trailing slashes in paths.
 Secondly, and more importantly, it allows capture groups to be defined to allow meaningful information to be [extracted from the request path](ws-capture.md).
 This is vital for REST-like APIs where IDs are often included as part of paths.